Education in Afghanistan: History

 One of the oldest schools in Afghanistan is the Habibia High School in Kabul, which was built by King Habibullah Khan in 1903 to educate students from the nation's elite class.
 In the 1920s, the German-funded Amani High School opened in Kabul, and about a decade later two French lycées (secondary schools) began, the AEFE and the Lycée Esteqlal.
 Kabul University was established in 1932.

 Education was improved under the rule of King Zahir Shah between 1933 and 1973, making primary schools available to about half the population who were younger than 12 years of age and expanding the secondary school system and Kabul University.
 Of the 10.3 billion Afghans. spent on the first "Five Year Plan" (1956-1962), "7.7% was appropriated for education and health as compared to 49.5% for transportation and communication, 26.5% on industrial development, 12.6% for agriculture, and 3.8% for miscellaneous development works."
 By the end of the program, "the number of students (primary, secondary, and vocational) rising from 96.34 to 169.06 per 10,000 of population.
 The number of students receiving higher education per 10,000 of population, rose from 0.66 to 1.44, and construction of a new campus for the Kabul University was taken in hand.
 After the Taliban took over in 2021, the number of students acquiring higher education per 10,000 people decreased substantially.
 This is due to lost of jobs of their tuition supporters who were in the previous government.
 Many of the students also fled the country.

 During the Democratic Republic of Afghanistan, the government of the People's Democratic Party of Afghanistan (PDPA) reformed the education system; education was stressed for both sexes, and widespread literacy programs were set up.
+However, in 1980 sulfur was added to Kabul schools' water supply, resulting in over a thousand schoolchildren being admitted to the Aliabad hospital in just one week.
+The government blamed the poisoning of the water supply on mujahideen rebels.